 - Removing the aluminum frame (100% reusable)

 - Separating the glass along a conveyor belt (95% reusable)

 - This allows for the evaporation of small plastic components and allows the cells to be easier separated.

 - Etching away silicon wafers and smelting them into reusable slabs (85% reusable)

 Because many European nations installed greater PV capacities in the 1990s, a solar PV module recycling market is steadily maturing.
 The Waste Electrical and Electronic Equipment Directive (WEEE) of the European Union helped found a member-based organization called PV Cycle to build out a robust recycling infrastructure.
 Here’s a look inside one of their plants:

 Thus, the US market has plenty to learn from their European counterparts when it comes to PV module recycling.
-While Washington became the first state to pass a solar product stewardship law last year, more states will have to join this initiative to place greater pressure on manufacturers to develop recycling programs.
+While Washington became the first state to pass a solar product stewardship law in 2018, more states will have to join this initiative to place greater pressure on manufacturers to develop recycling programs.

 It may seem easy to kick the can down the road when it comes to PV module recycling.
 After all, these solar panels often last well beyond their 25-year lifespan and continue to negate greenhouse gas emissions.
 Nevertheless, the long-term success of our industry relies on successfully recovering the raw materials that produce solar modules.
 If you anticipate your solar company to thrive for the next two decades, it’s time to begin thinking about the responsibility we have to ensure modules stay out of our nation’s landfills.